Jargon Buster

 Show Through - Printing is visible through the paper.

 Shrink Wrapping - Product wrapped in plastic then plastic is heated to shrink to size.
-We shrink wrap all our orders to keep your books safe.
+You can choose to add shrink wrap to your books at the point of ordering through your account.

 Softback - A book that is bound with a paper cover, see Perfect Bound.